I tried image analysis with the multimodal capabilities of Foundation Models

 Step 4: Analysis Using Structured Output

 By attaching the @Generable macro to a Swift struct or enum, you can receive the model's output as an instance of that type.
-The framework converts type information into a JSON schema and passes it to the model.
+The framework converts the type information into a JSON schema and passes it to the model.

 The description of @Guide is written in English, following the official documentation samples.
-This is because English is considered to convey intent more accurately as instructions to the model.
+This is because English is considered to convey the intent more accurately as instructions to the model.

 @Generable